gbcolborne/scrape-arxiv/README.md

 # scrape-arxiv

-Get latest arXiv papers in one or more categories, write metada and abstract.
+Get latest arXiv papers in one or more categories.
+Write metadata and abstracts in a text file.

 ## Requirements